ccouch281/LibreSkies/README.md

 - Important: When editing someone else's file, match that file's style.
 Do not apply your personal settings to files authored by others.
 The guidance in `COPILOT_INSTRUCTIONS.md` explains this policy in more detail.

+Contributor style policy

+- New files: Contributors are free to use their preferred coding style when creating new files.
+The project accepts different personal styles for new files as long as code is readable and follows project goals (clear names, small functions, performance-conscious design).

+- Editing existing files: When editing someone else's file, always follow that file's existing style.
+Avoid reformatting or renaming to match your personal preferences in the same commit.
+If you want to harmonize styles across files, open a separate PR that only contains formatting/style changes and document the scope for reviewers.

 Building the C++ starter (Vulkan/GLFW/GLM/EnTT)

 Prerequisites